akthersr/World_Weather_Analysis/README.md

 ### Weather Database

-Using OpenWeatherMap API,679 unique cities were determined from 2000 randomly selected latitudes and longitudes.The dataframe is as follows:
+Using OpenWeatherMap API,679 unique cities were determined from 2000 randomly selected latitudes and longitudes.
+The dataframe is as follows:

 ![](https://github.com/akthersr/World_Weather_Analysis/blob/main/Weather_Database/current%20weather.png)